flutter/website/src/content/cookbook/architecture/result.md

 The key takeaways are:

-- `Result` classes enforce calling methods to check for errors, reducing the amount of bugs caused by uncaught exceptions.
+- `Result` classes force the calling method to check for errors, reducing the amount of bugs caused by uncaught exceptions.
 - `Result` classes help improve control flow compared to try-catch blocks.
-- `Result` classes are `sealed classes` that can only be `Ok` or `Error`, allowing you to use switch statements to unwrap them.
+- `Result` classes are `sealed` and can only return `Ok` or `Error` instances, allowing the code to unwrap them with a switch statement.

 Below you can find the full `Result` class as implemented in the [Compass App example][]